nypublicradio/unettest/docs/blog/unettest.md

 At this point I was only interested in the Monolith and the Microservice as *interfaces*.
-I do not care what they do after they have been sent the correct response.
+I do not care what they do after they have been sent the correct request.
 I thought, why not mock them?
 The only thing that I care about Monolith is that it's called with `/api/v1/important_update/mycrazyval` and the only thing I care about Microservice is that it's called at the same time but with `/new/api/update?value=mycrazyval`.
 Let's make a mock or two!
 Mix